CominAtYou/CominAtYou/README.md

 - Forza Horizon 5 & 4
 - OneShot
 - Outer Wilds
+- Hollow Knight

 ## 🔨 Things I use
-I prefer TypeScript for most of my projects, but also use:
+I prefer a variety of languages for most of my projects, but mostly use:
 - Java
 - Python
 - JavaScript (Node)
-- Kotlin (Android)
 - HTML/CSS/JS
 <!--
 **CominAtYou/CominAtYou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.